Monumental depictions of Amanitore: Bark stand from Wad ban Naqa

-In addition, Amanitore is shown wearing an uraeus on her forehead, which is another identifying symbol of power.
+In addition, Amanitore is shown wearing a uraeus on her forehead, which is another identifying symbol of power.

-The stand measures at a height of 116 cm and a width of 84 cm, is made of sandstone, and was created at some point during Amanitore’s rule between 1 and 25 CE.
+The stand measures at a height of 116 cm and a width of 84 cm, is made of sandstone, and was created at some point during Amanitore's rule between 1 and 25 CE.
 It is currently on display at the Egyptiam Museum and Papyrus Collection in Berlin, Germany.